faho/config/README.md

 Fish (the **F**riendly **I**nteractive **SH**ell) doesn't need much configuration, but setting a few variables is always nice.

-It also has a few functions, like "makepkgs", a stupid makepkg-wrapper to try to build multiple packages.
+It also has a few functions, like "makepkgs", a stupid makepkg-wrapper to try to build multiple packages, and `aur`, a stupid aur helper using git.

-I currently (May 2015) use fish built from git.
+I currently (August 2016) use fish built from git.

 Git
 ====